Wall Street Week Ahead: Small caps join market rally but pandemic could derail them | MarketScreener

 "We're going to start to think about this reopening trade again and start to move past the virus," she said.

-(Reporting by David Randall; Editing by Ira Iosebashvili and David Gregorio)
+(Reporting by David Randall; Editing by Ira Iosebashvili, David Gregorio and Jonathan Oatis)

 By David Randall